agruenb/micro-ocpp-dashboard/readme.md

 2. Run `npm run build` (Note: The "Css Minimizer plugin" will show a warning since it does not know that css variables exist; it works anyway)
 3. Run `npm run compress`

 Inside the */dist* directory there are now two new files.
 The *bundle.html* file contains all HTML, CSS and JavaScript required to run the dashboard.
 You can open it in a browser and the GUI will work just fine.
 The second file ist the *bundle.html.gz* file.
 It is the same file as *bundle.html* just gzip-compressed.
-Therefore it is of a MUCH smaller file size.
+Therefore it is of a much smaller file size.
 However, the browser cannot simply open a compressed file.
 For a browser to open the gzip-compressed file you need to configure it correctly (see "Deploy the project").

 ## Deploy the project